carla-simulator/carla/Docs/start_introduction.md

 CARLA grows fast and steady, widening the range of solutions provided and opening the way for the different approaches to autonomous driving.
 It does so while never forgetting its open-source nature.
 The project is transparent, acting as a white box where anybody is granted access to the tools and the development community.
 In that democratization is where CARLA finds its value.
 Talking about how CARLA grows means talking about a community of developers who dive together into the thorough question of autonomous driving.
 Everybody is free to explore with CARLA, find their own solutions and then share their achievements with the rest of the community.

 This documentation will be a companion along the way.
-The next page contains the __quickstart__ instructions for those eager to start.
-However, a build guide (Linux and Windows) is available for those who want to dive full-length into CARLA with all its features.
+The next page contains __[Quick start](start_quickstart.md)__ instructions for those eager to install a CARLA release.
+There is also a build guide for Linux and Windows.
+This will make CARLA from repository and allow to dive full-length into its features.

 Welcome to CARLA.

 <div class="build-buttons">
 <p>